About the Urban Watershed Assessment

 Westside Urban Watersheds Documents

 The project team is currently analyzing opportunities for improvements in the Westside Watersheds, which include Richmond, Sunset and Lake Merced Watersheds.
-Below are documents and webinars from the Characterization Phase of work.
-The Westside Opportunities technical report is anticipated for release in early 2015.
+Below are reports and webinars from the Characterization and Opportunities Phases of work.
+The team anticipates presenting the Alternatives summer 2015.

 Check out the SFPUC calendar for upcoming Green Infrastructure and other SSIP events coming to your neighborhood!